 - All applicants must meet the liaison officer.

 The Foundation’s Rebuilding Smiles® program focuses on the provision of dental services to victims of domestic violence and their families.
 The Foundation aims to help this sector of the population by coordinating volunteer general dentists and specialists to provide free dental treatment to clients referred by domestic violence support agencies.

-The website can be translated into different languages and has useful factsheets that can be downloaded or printed.
-It uses illustrations throughout to help with readability.
+The website can be translated into different languages and has useful fact sheets and illustrations to help with readability.

 The Family Advocacy and Support Service (FASS) provides duty lawyer and social support services to people with family law matters who have been affected by family violence.
 The Legal Services Commission of SA also has duty lawyers at the Family Law Courts able to assist in matters where the person is not affected by family violence.

 - Provide family law advice about your Court hearing and/or legal problem